When setting up an organization with family or friends it’s easy to assume that nothing can fail in the future.

 Rights to Appoint Directors and Restrict Activities

-Usually, a majority of shareholders (i.e. 51%) is required to appoint and remove directors from the board, which allows effective control of the company.
+Usually, a majority of shareholders (i.e. 51%) are required to appoint and remove directors from the board, which allows effective control of the company.

 However, this implies that a minority shareholder won’t have the proper representation on the board.

 This is despite the fact they may hold up to 49% of the shares.